 Generally speaking, most claims are able to be resolved within 2 to 3 months from when the claim starts.
 If the case goes to trial (which is highly unlikely) this can add a further 6 to 12 months to the time estimate.

 If your case has to go to court, it will cost more than if it is accepted first up by the super fund or settles at an early stage.
-The more work which is done results in higher fees; however, we are always doing whatever we can to keep costs as low as possible.
+The more work that is done results in higher fees; however we always do whatever we can to keep costs as low as possible.
 All of this is explained in our written advice along with realistic and reliable fee estimates.

 Our fee estimates are usually at least 20% lower than our competitors from our past experience.